 This blog post is co-authored by Rashid B. Malya and Janet Maro.

-We are so grateful to be directly involved in the Sustainable Agriculture’s training program for youth in Tanzania.
+We are so grateful to be directly involved in the Sustainable Agricultures training program for youth in Tanzania.
 Great thanks to the Sunrise Children's Home of Uhekule Village and Sustainable Agriculture Tanzania (SAT) in Morogoro for rolling out the Attract Youth to Agriculture program.
-We also thank the Food and Agriculture Organization for Financial support to this program.
+We also thank the MasterCard Foundation for the financial support to this program.

 Aim of the cluster